The South Carolina Bar holds free legal clinics to help landlords and tenants understand their rights. Photo courtesy of South Carolina Bar

 These calls came over two months after the expiration of the federal eviction moratorium, which allowed tenants a reprieve during the worst of the coronavirus pandemic.
 As landlords and tenants struggle to regain financial footing, South Carolina nonprofits are doing what they can to help.

 Lila Anna Sauls, the president and CEO of Homeless No More, said she believes there was miscommunication about the renters’ responsibilities during the moratorium, leading to an increasing number of evictions once it ended.
 Many of these families did not know they would owe rent from 18 months ago when the moratorium came to an end in August, she said.

 “These families who are coming to us right now,” Sauls said.
 “If they knew how to plan, they wouldn’t be here.”

 Sauls believes the moratorium did a disservice to the families who needed more than just rental assistance.
 Now, she said, the families are back where they were 18 months ago, still needing some place to live with an onslaught of bills they cannot pay.

 “Families need those support services, and these programs like moratoriums, they don’t include support services,” Sauls said.

 Homeless No More provides a continuum of housing programs for those experiencing homelessness in the Columbia community.

-The programs range from emergency shelter services that last approximately 30 days to landlord/tenant arrangements that are indefinite.
+The programs range from emergency shelter services that last approximately 30 days to indefinite landlord/tenant arrangements.

 Many of the families the nonprofit is currently taking in have been evicted, and Housing No More seeks to help them get back and stay on their feet.